What is training management software?

 This can be broken down further into commercial training providers, nonprofit organisations, higher education departments and internal training teams.
 Each of these have different interests and objectives to fulfil, and therefore use training management software in very different ways.

-The main groups that use training management software
+The 4 main uses of training management software

 Commercial training providers